locallyoptimistic/LocallyOptimistic/content/post/agile-analytics-p1.md

 Additionally, tracking both velocity as well as the number of tasks or stories added to a sprint outside of the normal planning process can be an incredibly useful tool for communicating with stakeholders and optimizing the workload.
 If you notice that half of your effort is getting allocated to one-off tasks that "pop up" outside of what your team is ostensibly committing to, you may want to revisit your process for triaging those asks!

-Following our email example above, we might estimate the story at 13 points, a pretty big story (points are made up and all relative, but let's assume 13 is pretty big under our paradigm); there is some complexity associated with getting data out of our email system, and we are a bit worried that estimating the pull-forward effect could open a can of worms.
+Following our email example above, we might estimate that story at 13 points, a pretty big story (points are made up and all relative, but let's assume 13 is pretty big under our paradigm); there is some complexity associated with getting data out of our email system, and we are a bit worried that estimating the pull-forward effect could open a can of worms.
 Given the complexity of this task, we know we will need to delay working on the other big story we had scheduled for this period, so we are able to alert the appropriate stakeholders.
 If there is disagreement about the relative priority of these tasks, we can use the complexity estimates to structure our trade-off conversations.

 Here is an example of a story with ascending point complexity (using fibonacci pointing):

 * 2: Pull a conversion report on our new email campaign.
 * 5: Report open, click through, conversion, and unsubscribe rate.
 Compare to previous campaign.
 * 8: Examine net improvements in the rates compared to a control group and compared to the previous campaign.